|Our Visiting Members tell us supporting an asylum seeker can involve many different experiences and emotions. Here is what some of them say.|

 But soon, I managed to get beyond my fears.
 I learned that visiting isn’t about procedural know-how or Human Rights legislation, although these can help; it’s simply about being there.
 The more I visited, listened and learned, the more practical help and advice I could offer.
 It isn’t a process you can hurry.

-There’s no Gold Standard for being a Visitor, just as there is no ‘standard issue’ client.
+There’s no Gold Standard for being a Visitor, just as there is no ‘standard issue’ asylum seeker.
 Everybody has their own set of hopes, fears and expectations.
 It’s more about building a relationship than a ‘charitable transaction’.
 We became friends and it’s much easier to give time and energy to a friend.’

 ‘He’s been on a long, long journey which is still continuing’